 Abstract submission is optional and not a requirement for attendance.
 Poster spaces are limited and posters will be selected to reflect the diversity of research interests at the workshop.

-Members and non-members of LeSPAR organisations are encouraged to apply to attend this workshop.
-If you would like to attend, please register your interest by completing the registration form on the Royal Society of Chemistry’s event page.Register now
+Members and non-members of LeSPAR organisations were encouraged to apply to attend this workshop.

-Please note, the capacity for this workshop is limited and participants will be selected to ensure there is a broad and balanced spread of expertise and experience, and to ensure that some members of LeSPAR organisations are able to attend.
-Further information about the event will be circulated nearer the time to those who have been selected.
+The capacity for this workshop was limited and participants were selected to ensure there was a broad and balanced spread of expertise and experience, and to ensure that some members of LeSPAR organisations were able to attend.

 Early bird registration rate